 Makes 2 servings

-Note: For each 1 cup of frozen fruit or berries, add 1/3 cup of liquid or milk.
+Note: For each 1 cup of frozen fruit or berries, add 1/4 cup of liquid or milk.
+I recommend adding a couple of tablespoons of milk at a time.
+Try to blend and add more as you blend, to make sure it doesn’t get too thin.

 - Place all ingredients into the Vitamix container in the order listed and secure the lid.